-On the 1st June 2019 the government introduced legislation to make it illegal for landlords and letting agents to charge tenant fees.
+The Tenant Fees Act 2019 came into effect on 1st June, curtailing the fees that landlords and letting agents can charge their tenants.
 The new laws are designed to protect tenants from unfair fees and reduce the cost to tenants of moving between rented properties.

 The new rules apply to all Assured Shorthold Tenancies (which is the most common type of residential tenancy), licenses to occupy housing (for instance, lodgers) and student lettings.

 We answer our most frequently asked questions regarding the Tenant Fee Act and look at its impact on the rental market.

 Landlords and letting agents cannot charge tenants any fees unless expressly permitted under the Tenant Fees Act 2019.
 This means that tenants can no longer be charged for: